DecaTec/Nextcloud-Backup-Restore/README.md

 3. Call the (interactive) script for automated setup (this will create a file `NextcloudBackupRestore.conf` containing the desired configuration): `./setup.sh`
 4. **Important**: Check this configuration file if everything was set up correctly (see *TODO* in the configuration files's comments)
 5. Start using the scripts: See sections *Backup* and *Restore* below

+Keep in mind that the configuration file `NextcloudBackupRestore.conf` hast to be located in the same directory as the scripts for backup/restore, otherwise the configuration will not be found.

 ## Backup